 There’s a gradual take over happening in the October greenhouse as new crops of tomatoes, peppers, aubergines, courgette, cucumber dwarf beans + basil are planted out amongst finishing winter salads, bok choy, spinach + celery.

-• A row of climbing beans + a couple of courgettes go in now, but by Dec its too hot and the next lot are planted outside.
+- A row of climbing beans + a couple of courgettes go in now.
+By Dec its too hot, the December lot are planted outside.

 Get a living mulch on the go

 Companion plants to draw predatory wasps, hoverflies and bees, are important in the greenhouse for bug control and pollination.
 Find as many opportunities to supply nectar, as you can.
-Something near the door is a grand plan, both outside and in.
+Something near the door is a grand plan, both outside and in as well as a trail of flowers for them to follow, through to the back.

 I rely on these guys to keep the soil active, beat out weeds and moderate soil temperature in this hot space.
 When they get too bossy I simply break them off and pile them on the soil as mulch.
 Chop and drop mulching is a quick easy job that beats weeding any day.